 PROFILE | Colleen Thouez

-Colleen Thouez Founder & Senior Advisor, Refugee Resettlement Initiative
+Colleen Thouez Founder and Director, Refugee Resettlement Initiative

 Colleen Thouez is the founder of NASH’s Refugee Resettlement Initiative, which was stood up in response to the emerging role of universities as communities of welcome in the context of the historic arrival of 100,000 Afghan refugees to the United States beginning in August of 2021.
 The RRI has since mobilized 15 university systems, major partnerships with state and the federal government, new technical cooperation frameworks, and millions of dollars in resources dedicated to this cause.
 Both a practitioner and academic, Dr. Thouez is also senior fellow at the New School’s Zolberg Institute, where she directs the Global Cities portfolio, and is senior visiting fellow at SciencesPo Paris, where she advises French cities, and the Africa-Europe Mayors Dialogue on Growth and Solidarity.